Avnet/avnet-azure-sphere-AzureRTOS/Examples/AvnetHwWatchDogRTApp/README.md

-# Real time application information for AvnetGenericRTExample
+# Real time application information for AvnetHwWatchDogRTApp

-# The appliation supports the following Avnet inter-core implementation messages . . .
+## The appliation supports the following Avnet inter-core implementation messages . . .

 * IC_WD_SET_INTERVAL
   * Set the watch dog timeout value <= 64.
 If a value > 64 is sent the application will default to 64 seconds.